Puppet Origin Stories: Oink Oink and Quek Quek

 by fingerplayers

 Oink Oink and Quek Quek were from the 2004 production of Pigs Can Fly, written by Vicky Wong Ying Wuen.
 This was the first show that Co-Founder Ong Kian Sin directed.
 Oink Oink and Quek Quek were made primarily from an old bolster and Styrofoam.
-Before that, Co-Founder Tan Beng Tian and Kian Sin had gone to Australia to participate in a mechanism masterclass, where they learnt how to use a spring to offer support without needing a puppeteer’s hands.
+Before that, Co-Founder Ong Kian Sin and Tan Beng Tian had gone to Australia to participate in a mechanism masterclass, where they learnt how to use a spring to offer support without needing a puppeteer’s hands.
 This mechanism was incorporated into the head and nose of Oink Oink and Quek Quek.

 This was also the time Kian Sin was properly considering a design language for the puppets of The Finger Players.
 Though Disney Productions and Japanese Anime were all the rage then, he felt that Japanese Anime characters were a little too cute, while Disney’s realistic style was not in line with what he had wanted to experiment with.